Indoor activities for your pets during the winter months

 This is a fun game that can keep your dog and your kids entertained!
 It will also provide good practice for basic cues like sit, come and stay/wait.
 The idea of the game is to have your dog wait in one room, while you go hide in a simple spot.
 Once hidden, you will call your dog and they can come find you.
 Once they find you, reward them with a treat or praise.

 Remember to change the game as needed to meet your dog’s skill level so you can keep it fun.
-If your dog does not have strong “wait” skills, you can have someone else hold the dog on a leash while you hide.
-Don’t forget to reward the dog for waiting patiently.
+If your dog does not have strong “wait” skills, you can have someone else hold your dog on a leash while you hide.
+Don’t forget to reward your dog for waiting patiently.
 If your dog has never played this game before, start off slow by just stepping around the corner and work up to other rooms.

 Interactive games

 Puzzle games and treat dispensing toys are another great way to entertain your dog.
 If you don’t have any of these at home or want to switch things up, try making your own.
 Even a muffin tin and some tennis balls can be used to make a puzzle game.
 Simply place some kibble or treats in a few of the cups of the muffin tin, then cover all the cups with a tennis ball and let your dog search for the food.
-You can also play the shell game with your dog using three cups and a treat.
-Place the treat under one of the cups and shift the cups around a couple of times.
-Then let your dog find the cup with the treat under it.

 Teach a new skill